SECURING FUNDING – OUR APPLICATION PROCESS

 Before submitting your business plan for our consideration, you should first determine whether angel funding, and specifically angel funding from our group, is right for your company.
 We strongly encourage you to read the entire “For Entrepreneurs” section of this website prior to deciding whether or not to apply for funding from Cambridge Angels.

-Your initial application should include a brief overview of the business, telling us in no more than one page about:
+When you’re planning to talk to us, you should think about writing up a brief overview of the business, telling us in no more than one page about:

 - Your technology, any IP, and why it’s better than the competition

 - Traction so far / planned route to market and your business model

 - Funding until now, how much you’re raising and at what valuation

 - Whether you envisage further funding rounds being necessary in the future